-Figure 368: Configuring Global Settings for LBD
+Figure 341: Configuring Global Settings for LBD

-Settings for LBD
+Configuring Interface Settings for LBD

-Configuring Interface Use the Administration > LBD (Configure Interface) page to enable loopback detection on an interface, to display the loopback operational state, and the VLANs that are looped back.
+Use the Administration > LBD (Configure Interface) page to enable loopback detection on an interface, to display the loopback operational state, and the VLANs which are looped back.

-- Interface Displays a list of ports or trunks. - Port Port Identifier.
-(Range: 1-54) - Trunk Trunk Identifier.
-(Range: 1-28) - Admin State Manually enables or disables an interface.
-(Default: Enabled) - Operation State Valid states include Normal or Looped. - Looped VLAN Shows the VLANs that are in a looped state.
+- Interface Displays a list of ports or trunks. - Port Port identifier. - Trunk Trunk identifier. - Admin State Manually enables or disables an interface.
+(Default: Enabled) - Operation State Valid states include Normal or Looped. - Looped VLAN Shows the VLANs which are in looped state.